 If you are injured in a pedestrian accident, you need to get help from an experienced Las Vegas pedestrian accident attorney you can trust both personally and professionally.
 When you turn to Harris & Harris Injury Lawyers, you are gaining help from a law firm that has been in the Las Vegas area for over 15 years.

 A pedestrian accident case can become incredibly complex.
 While it may seem obvious that someone else is at fault for the crash, that is not how the insurance company will portray the incident as they seek to limit settlement amounts.
 Your pedestrian accident lawyer will be your advocate.
 They will be responsible for:

-In Nevada, victims of negligent accidents, such as pedestrian accidents, may be entitled to compensation.
+In Nevada, victims of negligent accidents, such as pedestrian accidents, may be entitled to compensation through economic, non-economic and punitive damages.
 These may include:

 If a pedestrian accident resulted in wrongful death, you may also be able to recover for funeral expenses and loss of consortium.
-Speak with a wrongful death attorney in Las Vegas to learn more about a wrongful death claim in Nevada.
+Speak with a wrongful death attorney in Las Vegas to learn more about a pedestrian fatalities and your options to recover financial compensation.

-Pedestrian accidents often result in severe and serious injuries for the victims.
+Pedestrian accidents often result in severe injuries for the victims.
 The human body has little protection from the force of a vehicle slamming into it, and it is not uncommon for our Las Vegas pedestrian accident attorneys to help clients recover suffering from the following:

 These serious injuries require immediate and often extensive medical attention.
 This can result in victims incurring significant medical expenses.
 If a pedestrian accident victim cannot work while they recover, they could lose the income necessary to pay their regular household bills and the incoming medical bills.

 Las Vegas is frequently listed in the top 10 cities with the most pedestrian accidents in the US.
 Research data shows that most pedestrian accidents that result in pedestrian death occur outside of marked crosswalks.
 This is probably because drivers don’t anticipate a pedestrian to be walking in undesignated areas, so they aren’t on the lookout or being especially careful.